Since 2014 the Marstall tent displaces the Hippodrom at the Oktoberfest. For the owners Sabine and Siegfried Able herewith a dream came true.

 Seats: 6.388 inside, 2.010 outside

-For the Oktoberfest 2015 the Schützen-Festzelt will be created all-new, with 1.000 additional seats.
+For the Oktoberfest 2015 the Schützen-Festzelt has been created all-new, with 1.000 additional seats.

-The traditional Oktoberfest-championship of the rifle shooters with victory ceremony will still take place in the Schützen-Festzelt.
+The traditional Oktoberfest-championship of the rifle shooters with victory ceremony still takes place in the Schützen-Festzelt.

 Seats: 6.361 inside, 1.187 outside